thomashmartin/Lab/index.md

 Hi there, I am excited to share my journey in the lab with you.
 Feel free to browse through my projects on the left.

 I am a first-year chemistry student at Princeton University and I have a special interest in organic chemistry and natural extractives.
+Especially naturally occuring compounds with clinical applications are of interest to me.

-You can email me at tm2501(at)princeton.edu
+You can email me at thomas.martin(at)princeton.edu